Optimal Execution among $N$ Traders with Transient Price Impact: Proofs for Section

 \subsection{Lemma \ref{lem:nash.eq.a.c.}}

 Let $\boldsymbol{X}^*=(X^{*,1},\dots,X^{*,N})$ be a Nash equilibrium in the class of deterministic strategies that are absolutely continuous on $(0,T)$.
 By Lemma \ref{lem:nash.eq.det} it suffices to show that $\boldsymbol{X}^*$ is also a Nash equilibrium in the class of deterministic strategies.
 Suppose for contradiction that $\boldsymbol{X}^*$ is not a Nash equilibrium in the class of deterministic strategies.
-Then, there exists a deterministic admissible strategy $Z=(Z_t)_{t\geq0}$ satisfying
+Then, there exists an $i\in\{1,\dots,N\}$ and a deterministic admissible strategy $Z=(Z_t)_{t\geq0}$ for trader $i$ satisfying

 By definition of $C_B( \cdot)$ (see \eqref{eqn:CB}) it is safe to assume that $Z_T=0$.

 We will approximate $Z$ by a sequence of admissible controls that are absolutely continuous on $(0,T)$.
 For concreteness, we will use the Bernstein polynomials $\mathbb{B}_n(f)$ defined for functions $f$ on $[0,1]$ via the Bernstein operator $\mathbb{B}_n$, $n= 1, 2, \ldots$,